irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    Every buffer receives a shared pointer of the same `MessageT`.
 No copies are required.
  - `BufferT = MessageT`
    A copy of the message is added to every buffer.

+### QoS features

+The proposed implementation can handle all the different QoS.

+ - If the history is set to `keep_last`, then the depth of the history corresponds to the size of the ring buffer.
+On the other hand, if the history is set to `keep_all`, the buffer becomes a standard FIFO queue with an unbounded size.
+ - The reliability is only checked by the `IntraProcessManager` in order to understand if a `Publisher` and a `Subscription` are compatible.
+The use of buffers ensures that all the messages are delivered without the need to resend them.
+Thus, both options, `reliable` and `best-effort`, are satisfied.
+ - The durability QoS is used to understand if a `Publisher` and a `Subscription` are compatible.
+  How this QoS is handled is described in details in the following paragraph.

+##### Handling Transient Local

+If the `Publisher` durability is set to `transient_local` an additional buffer on the `Publisher` side is used to store the sent intra-process messages.

+Late-joiner `Subscription`s will have to extract messages from this buffer once they are added to the `IntraProcessManager`.
+In this case the `IntraProcessManager` has to check if the recently created `Subscription` is a late-joiner, and in that case, retrieve messages from the `Transient Local` `Publisher`s.

+1. Call `IntraProcessManager::find_matching_publishers(SubscriptionInfo sub_info)` that returns a list
+   of stored `PublisherInfo` that have a QoS compatible for sending messages to this new `Subscription`.
+   These will be all `Transient Local` `Publisher`s, so they have a ring buffer.
+2. Copy messages from all the ring buffers found into the ring buffer of the new `Subscription`. **TODO:** are there any constraints on the order in which old messages have to be retrieved? (i.e. 1 publisher at the time; all the firsts of each publisher, then all the seconds ...).
+3. If at least 1 message was present, trigger the `rcl_guard_condition_t` member of the `SubscriptionIntraProcessWaitable` associated with the new `Subscription`.

+However, this is not enough as it does not allow to handle the scenario in which a `transient local` `Publisher` has only intra-process `Subscription`s when it is created, but, eventually, a `transient local` `Subscription` in a different process joins.
+Initially, published messages are not passed to the middleware, since all the `Subscription`s are in the same process.
+This means that the middleware is not able to store old messages for eventual late-joiners.

+The solution to this issue consists in always publishing both intra and inter-process when a `Publisher` has `transient local` durability.

 ### Number of message copies